Train passengers left frustrated by Eurostar suspension

 Thousands of passengers had their travel plans thrown into chaos by Eurostar’s suspension of its services between London and Paris.

-The cancellations came after the discovery of an unexploded Second World War bomb near tracks in the French capital.
+The disruption was caused by the discovery of an unexploded Second World War bomb near tracks in the French capital.

 The cancellation of all 32 trains scheduled to operate between the cities on Friday left many people struggling to find alternative routes to their destination.